FlexiGIS/FlexiGIS/doc/source/flexigis_install/install.rst

 clone the `oemof-feedinlib`_ package from flexigis github repository(recommended) and install localy for the renewable feedin simulations.
 Also install the
 `oemof-solph`_ python package for the modelling and optimization of energy systems.
-An additional eomof package `oemof_visio`_ is required as a dependency for generating nice plots of the optimization results. *Note: The default solver used in by FlexiGIS is the 'CBC' slover for the linear optimization*
+An additional eomof package `oemof_visio`_ is required as a dependency for generating nice plots of the optimization results. *Note: The default solver used here  for the linear optimization by FlexiGIS is the 'CBC' slover*

 4. install oemof packages for feedin and optimization ::